Bob Marshall Wilderness: Surroundings

 The wilderness, along with the adjoining Scapegoat and Great Bear wildernesses, make up the Bob Marshall Wilderness Complex, with components administered by the Lolo, Flathead, Helena, and Lewis and Clark National Forests, respectively.
 All three wildernesses total 1,535,352 acre.

 The wilderness is located in parts of Flathead, Lewis and Clark, Powell, Teton, Missoula, and Pondera counties, and lies mostly within Flathead National Forest (70.3%) and partially within Lewis and Clark National Forest.
 The wilderness can be accessed by trails (via foot travel or on horseback) from surrounding roads.

 U.S. Route 2 is to the north and separates the Bob Marshall Wilderness Complex from Glacier National Park.
 U.S. 89 and 287 are to the east, and Montana highways 200 and 83 are to the south and west.
 Popular points of entry from the west are located near the communities of Swan Lake, Seeley Lake, Lincoln, and Hungry Horse.
 From the east, the Bob Marshall Wilderness is accessible from Augusta, Choteau and Dupuyer.
 The wilderness is approximately 60 mi west of Great Falls, Montana; 50 mi north of Missoula, and 30 mi east of Kalispell; all of the communities have airports with commercial flights.

 History

+Established on August 16, 1940, by Secretary of Agriculture Henry A. Wallace, the Bob Marshall Wilderness was created by combining the South Fork Primitive Area (584,000 acres), the Pentagon Primitive Area (95,000 acres), and the Sun River Primitive Area (240,000 acres).
 The wilderness was administratively created in 1940 from the South Fork, Pentagon, and Sun River Primitive Areas (which were designated in the 1930s).
 Passage of the Wilderness Act in 1964 provided for this wilderness to become part of the National Wilderness Preservation System.

+The South Fork Primitive Area was established in 1931 and included the South Fork of the Flathead River as well as tributaries of the Spotted Bear River.
+Two 160-acre homesteads were established in the area in 1898, they were owned by Thomas Danaher and A. P. McCrea.
+The Northern Pacific Railway owned 69,000 acres since 1864 under the railway land grant.
+Under the General Exchange Act of 1922, the Forest Service acquired the private land holdings between 1935 and 1955.

+The Pentagon Primitive Area was established in 1933 and included the upper Middle Fork of the Flathead River and part of the Upper Spotted Bear River.

+The Sun River Primitive Area was established in 1934.
+The land was mainly east of the continental divide and was entirely within the boundaries of the Lewis and Clark National Forest.

 The wilderness is named in honor of Bob Marshall, a forester with the U.S. Forest Service (USFS).
 During the 1930s, he ensured the promulgation of regulations to protect such areas by designating as roadless large areas within lands administered by the USFS.